 Evelyne Kanku, Lead Tykes Teacher

-I live in Portland with my wonderful husband, Thierry Kitoko and our three beautiful girls; Trevy, Ashley and Benny.
-I am from Democratic Republic of Congo.
-In my country I did five years of college in Administration and Commercial Sciences in option Pedagogy.
+I'm Evelyne.
+I live in Gray with my wonderful husband, Thierry Kitoko.
+Together we have three beautiful girls; Trevy, Ashley and Benny.
+I am from the Democratic Republic of Congo.
+In my country, I did five years of college in Administration and Commercial Sciences in option Pedagogy.
+Currently, I’m working on getting my Bachelor’s degree in Early Childhood Education at The Southern Maine Community College.

-I have been in the United States since January 2010.
-When I first came to Maine I was a volunteer at The Opportunity Alliance at the Parkside Neighborhood after school program and the food pantry.
+I have been in the United States since 2010.
 I began working at YFO in March of 2012.
 I started as a floater before moving into a primary teaching position in the Tykes room.
+I like to cook, to sing, to dance, to visit different places and to be with my family.

 Christelle Iyanya, Pre-k, Preschool, Tykes Floater